Introduction

 Key Characteristics of Lien Theory States

 In lien theory states, the borrower maintains legal ownership of the property, while the mortgage acts as a security interest for the creditor.
 This legal structure requires a court process for repossession, which can greatly prolong the duration needed for financiers to regain their investments.
 According to CoreLogic, these delays can be particularly pronounced, with some property repossessions taking several months to years to complete.
 Additionally, these states often provide robust legal protections for homeowners, further complicating the ability of creditors to seize properties.
-The Consumer Financial Protection Bureau (CFPB) has also proposed rules to enhance communication and flexibility between mortgage servicers and clients, aiming to reduce foreclosures and provide alternatives for struggling homeowners.
+The Consumer Financial Protection Bureau (CFPB) has also and flexibility between mortgage servicers and clients, aiming to reduce foreclosures and provide alternatives for struggling homeowners.

 What is Title Theory?